-The order form for the master's degree must be filed with the Graduate Study Office at the beginning of the final quarter.
+The order form for the master's degree must be filed with the Graduate Study Office prior to the beginning of the final quarter.

 Students are required to participate in the graduation exercises.
 Permission to receive the master's degree in absentia is granted only by the President of the College.
+The absentia fee is \$35.